Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

 \item Weakly critical: All \textit{important} inputs are treated as \textit{non-critical} inputs and thus do not influence productive capacity.

 \item Linear: All inputs are perfect substitutes, production can go on as long as there are other inputs.

-\end{enumerate} Both the Leontief production function and the linear production function should be regarded as unrealistic production functions.
-Pichler et al. \citep{pichler2022} have used the \textit{half-critical} PBL consumption function in their work.
-In this work, we will attempt to identify the most appropriate PBL production function based on the available data (Section \ref{section:sensitivity_analysis}).
+\end{enumerate} Both the Leontief production function and the linear production function are unrealistic production functions.
+In this work, we will use the available data to identify the most appropriate PBL production function (Section \ref{section:sensitivity_analysis}).
 A more strict PBL production function will result in larger supply chain bottlenecks and will thus lower the predicted output.
 However, the restocking rate $\tau$ introduced prior has a similar influence on the predicted output.
-Closing inventory gaps slowly results in larger supply chain bottlenecks under pandemic shocks (illustrated in Figure \ref{fig:sensitivity-tau}).
-There may thus be combinations of PBL production functions and restocking rates that lead to similar model projections.
-For this reason, both parameters are included in the sensitivity analysis presented in Section \ref{section:sensitivity_analysis}.
+Closing inventory gaps slowly results in larger supply chain bottlenecks under pandemic shocks.
+Certain combinations of PBL production functions and restocking rates can thus lead to similar model projections (Fig.~\ref{fig:sensitivity-tau}).